ComPlat/ChemistryKnowledgeBase/mediawiki/extensions/ChemExtension/eval/README.md

 reported so the optimizer is pushed to stay both accurate and lean. `--token-penalty` lets the best-prompt selection trade a little F1 for fewer tokens (default 0 = pure F1).

+**Sanity (plausibility)** — deterministic, model-independent checks on the extraction alone (no gold needed): percentages/yields in [0,100], turnover numbers ≥ 0, binding constants > 0, per-product efficiencies sum to ≤ 100.
+Reported as a sanity pass-rate and fed to the optimizer.
+The rules are derived generically per topic (see "Adding a new topic").

 **Secondary — prose similarity** — when a gold entry has a `prose` field, the AI prose (response minus the CSV block) is compared to the reference via embedding cosine similarity (`ProseSimilarityScorer` + `EmbeddingClient`, model `$wgOpenAIEmbeddingModel`).
 Disable with